-Joshua Benton is a writer in Cambridge, Massachusetts.
+Joshua Benton is a journalist, writer, and editor.

 He speaks regularly about journalism issues, at conferences, at universities, and on the occasional street corner.
 Get in touch if that interests you.

 Interests include: Cajun culture, the indie rock of his youth, certain Graham Greene entertainments, South American charismatic megafauna, the vagaries of the .epub format, cities that were once the most populous in the world, coding, typography, Twitter APIs, the New Orleans Saints, American racism, disruptive innovation, 1980s Jason Bateman sitcoms, Ty Lawson, the Darien Gap, tropicalismo, 1970s militant leftist movements, Canadian politics, and boiled crawfish.

 He sometimes tweets in French, poorly, for practice.
 Ici.

 Need to send him a package or a letter?
 His work address is 1 Francis Ave., Cambridge, MA 02138.